Getting Started With Gibbon

 - Manage Permissions - permissions turn individual module actions on or off for selected roles, allowing you to control who can do what to a relatively fine-grained level.
 Gibbon ships with sensible, common defaults, but it is worth auditing this area thoroughly to avoid nasty surprises in behaviour.
 For example, you probably would not want to give parents access to full student profiles, preferring instead to stick with brief profiles for parents, and full for staff.

 User Management - Users

-- Manage Users - with your access rights ready, you can now start adding users, the Manage Users area lets you do this by hand, but the Import section in the right hand menu allows you to sync users in bulk using CSV-formatted spreadsheets.
+- Manage Users - with your access rights ready, you can now start adding users, and the Manage Users area lets you do this by hand.
+There is also an Import from File option in System Admin which allows you to upload users in bulk using CSV-formatted spreadsheets.
 Later on, come back to Manage Users to reset passwords, assign new roles and much more.
 Note that users can be assigned multiple roles, and can use the Role Switcher on their homepage sidebar to access them.
 If you would like users to update their own information, this can be achieved under People > Data Updater.

 - Student Enrolment - students much be enrolled in the current school year if they are to appear in most areas of the system.
 On enrolment, students are placed into year and role groups.
 When the end of year arrives, use Rollover under the Admissions sub-menu to automate enrolment for the following year.

 - Manage Families - staff, students and parents can all exist within families, which act as the basic mechanism for granting parent users access to information on student users.